apache/skywalking/docs/en/FAQ/How-to-build-with-mac-m1.md

 ```

 ### Reason
-Because the dependent Protocol Buffers v3.14.0 does not have an osx-aarch_64 version, Protocol Buffers Releases link: https://github.com/protocolbuffers/protobuf/releases, fortunately, mac m1 is compatible with the osx-x86_64 version, before this version is available for download, you need to manually specify the osx-x86_64 version.
+The dependent Protocol Buffers v3.14.0 does not come with an osx-aarch_64 version.
+You may find the osx-aarch_64 version at the Protocol Buffers Releases link here: https://github.com/protocolbuffers/protobuf/releases.
+Since Mac's M1 is compatible with the osx-x86_64 version, before this version is available for downloading, you need to manually specify the osx-x86_64 version.

-### Resolve
+### Resolution
-We can add -Dos.detected.classifier=osx-x86_64 after the original compilation parameters, for example: `./mvnw clean package -DskipTests -Dos.detected.classifier=osx-x86_64`, After specifying, compile and run normally.
+You may add -Dos.detected.classifier=osx-x86_64 after the original compilation parameters, such as: `./mvnw clean package -DskipTests -Dos.detected.classifier=osx-x86_64`.
+After specifying the version, compile and run normally.